iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 ![Problem With REST](./images/system-design/problem-with-rest.png) [Image Credit](https://microservices.io/book)

 If either one of the consumer service or the restaurant service is slow/unavailable, we'll be impacting the response time to our client.
 All services must be available in order for the order to be processed.
-The best way to handle issues here is to use an asynch request/asynch reponse style of interaction to create orders:
+The best way to handle issues here is to use an asynch request/asynch response style of interaction to create orders:

 ![Asynch-Requests](./images/system-design/asynch-requests.png) [Image Credit](https://microservices.io/book)